br41nslug/directus-extension-ai-pack/README.md

   `npm install`
 - Build the extension\
   `npm run build`
-- Move the result to your extension folder\
+- Move the entire project to your extension folder (only the `package.json` and `dist` folder are strictly necessary)\
   `mv ./ extensions/directus-extension-ai-operation-bundle`
 - Restart your Directus instance